san-ag/Resume/README.md

 # Resume
-my resume written in latex with a standard template
+resume written in latex with a standard template